QuantLaw/legal-data-preprocessing/README.md

 1. Prepare the data (as shown in a separate repository)
 2. Run the all steps of the pipeline: `python . de all`

-For the German data using Gesetze im Internet:
+For the German statute data using Gesetze im Internet:

 1. Prepare the data. `python download_de_gesetze_im_internet_data.py --dates 2019-06-10 2020-01-18`.
     You need to specify the dates you want to analyse.